horlaiday/moniepoint-keyvalue-system/README.md

 1. Replicate data to multiple nodes
 2. Handle automatic failover to the other nodes

-To activates aboved 2 implementation, you will need to alter some values on the properties file
+To activates above 2 implementation, you will need to alter some values on the properties file

 locate:  replicate.data=false
 change to : replicate.data=true